otheiner/thread_art/README.md

 <img src="https://github.com/otheiner/thread_art/blob/main/assets/string_art_236_nails_3000_lines.png" width="450">

 And this is the snippet of the instuctions which nails to connect for the first 100 lines.
 It starts at nail 0, then goes to nail 182, then 154, ...
+The whole sequence is in ```/assets/output_sequence_236_nails.txt```.

 ```
 ----- Lines 0 to 25 -----